Join our Climbing Teams!

 Lead Climbing

-It is climbing on longer walls, without a fixed rope.
-As the climber goes up, they slide the rope into safety equipment connected to the wall.
+Climbing on longer walls without a fixed rope system.
+The climber and belayer tied into separate ends of the rope.
+As the climber ascends, they clip the rope into draws (safety equipment connected to the wall) throughout the route.